nyuwireless-unipd/ns3-mmwave/src/internet/doc/tcp.rst

 NSC is no longer actively supported; it requires use of gcc-5 or gcc-4.9, and only covers up to Linux kernel version 2.6.29.

+Direct Code Execution is also limited in its support for newer kernels; at present, only Linux kernel 4.4 is supported.
+However, the TCP implementations in kernel 4.4 can still be used for ns-3 validation or for specialized simulation use cases.

 It should also be mentioned that various ways of combining virtual machines with |ns3| makes available also some additional TCP implementations, but those are out of scope for this chapter.